 In the guide

-Prepacked honey is required to be labelled with its name, the name and address of the producer / packer, country of origin, storage conditions, a best-before date, lot mark, and weight marking.
+Prepacked honey must be labelled with its name, the name and address of the producer / packer, country of origin, storage conditions, a best-before date, lot mark and weight marking.
 The product may only be called 'honey' if it complies with the prescribed compositional standards.

-This advice applies to all sales of honey to the ultimate consumer or to a catering establishment.
+This advice applies to all sales of honey to consumers and food businesses.

 General labelling information